-It’s pretty hard to come up with only ten best sustainable fashion blogs to feature this year.
+It’s pretty hard to come up with only ten best sustainable fashion blogs to feature each year.
 There are tons of high-quality blogs on the interwebs that deserve a mention.

 This list could have easily gone to 50 even 100 great blogs about sustainable fashion and the ethical clothing industry.
 We will add to it in the future so send us your recommendations!

 Like us, you probably want to dress impeccably but you want to ensure that you’re not destroying the planet while you do?
 Then slow fashion from sustainable fashion brands that are also ethical brands leads to a sustainable lifestyle.

-Well, we’ve got some great news – we’ve found what we feel are the top sustainable fashion blogs on the Internet today to help you make informed decisions about your fashion choices and build a sustainable wardrobe.
+Well, we’ve got some great news.
+We’ve found what we feel are the top ethical fashion blogs on the Internet today to help you make informed decisions about your fashion choices and build a sustainable wardrobe.
 (Take my advice, check out our best of the online thrift stores post.)

+Check them out!
 And remember, if you’ve got a suggestion to add to the list just shoot us a message.
 We are listening.
 We love to hear how you’re putting an end to fast fashion in favor of sustainable and ethical fashion.